 Ever catch yourself saying any of these?
-(Yes, I have said them all!)
+(Yes, I’ve said them all!)

 - My song isn’t good enough